 - Web Server / Web Hosting Security

-Hopefully, the above will help you understand how improving basic security practices like password security can contribute to your overall web security and why using strong passwords for your online assets makes it more difficult for hackers to crack your passwords and breach your security measures.
+Hopefully, the above will help you understand how improving basic security practices like password security can contribute to your overall web security and why using strong passwords for your online assets makes it harder for hackers to crack your passwords and breach your security measures.